Reforms of the Hongwu Emperor: The Emperor's social ideal

 without having had any dealings with those of another.

 In the eyes of the Hongwu Emperor, the ultimate goal of government was political stability.
 All politics and the nature of institutions, including social and economic structures, were subordinated to this goal.
 The chaos and foreign rule that led to the establishment of the new Ming dynasty only further reinforced the importance of maintaining order.

 To achieve this goal, the Emperor believed in creating a simple agricultural economy, with other sectors serving as complementary.
 His motto was one of frugality and simplicity.
 He firmly believed that if every man worked in his field and women also contributed, there would be no shortage and the overall quality of life for the people would improve.

 The Hongwu Emperor's public statements were filled with sympathy for the peasants and hostility towards the wealthy landowners and scholars.
 He referred to himself as a villager from the right bank of the Huai River.
 Despite his position as emperor, he never forgot his difficult upbringing and maintained a strong belief in the ideal of a self-sufficient village life in peace, which was unattainable during his youth.
 As emperor, he made every effort to make this dream a reality for his subjects.

 Despite his roots in the Manichaean faith of the anti-Mongol insurgents, the Hongwu Emperor chose to adopt Confucianism as the state ideology and relied on Confucian scholars in the construction of the state apparatus.
 This emphasis on Confucianism led to a prioritization of moral considerations over economic ones in politics.
 Confucianism also provided justification for the government's stance against disproportionate wealth in the hands of a few.
-The extreme wealth inequality, which resulted in the political power and uncontrollability of the rich, was seen as a destabilizing force in society.
+Extreme wealth inequality, which resulted in the political power and uncontrollability of the rich, was seen as a destabilizing force in society.
 Additionally, Confucian beliefs viewed wealth as a limited resource, and its concentration in the hands of the wealthy (or the state) would inevitably lead to the impoverishment of the people.
-As a result, the government saw it as their responsibility to prevent the growth of wealth disparities.
+The government therefore saw it as its responsibility to prevent the growth of wealth disparities.